Military Night Vision Devices

 Thermal Imaging

 Thermal imaging-based night vision devices pick up thermal-infrared radiation, which is related to temperature, emitted by objects.
 The temperature information received by the detector is translated into electrical signals, which are then used to create a color-coded output image that varies according to the intensity of the infrared radiation.
-Thermal imaging is particularly useful for locating humans as well as equipment that has been recently used such as vehicles and weapons systems.
+Thermal imaging cameras and systems are particularly useful for locating humans as well as equipment that has been recently used such as vehicles and weapons systems.
 It can also see through smoke and haze, unlike image intensification devices.

 Fusion Night Vision Systems